Concordium/concordium-node/docs/data-storage.md

 account table.

-The **account map** is stored in an LMDB database with 1 key-value **store**, which stores all account addresses and assoicated account indices for all finalized accounts on the chain.
+The **account map** is stored in an LMDB database with 1 key-value **store**, which stores all account addresses and associated account indices for all finalized accounts on the chain.

 In the event of a protocol update, a new chain is started, with a new genesis